After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 The Pivot

 After firing him, we had to start over.
 Another hiring cycle.
 Another set of interviews.
-More time lost.
+More delays.